nss-evening-cohort-05/chatty-knockout-generals/README.md

 1. One IIFE should contain a function that accepts an element `id`, and the user message, and then add the user's message - along with the delete button - to the specified parent element.
 Each message should be stored in a private array in this IIFE.
 This IIFE should also expose a function to read all messages, and delete a single message.
 1. One IIFE should accept a message element `id` and then remove the correct element from the DOM.
 This IIFE should also remove the corresponding message from the private array that was created in the previous IIFE.

-### Custom themes

-1. Add a button/link to the UI labeled "Change Theme".
-1. Remove the existing elements for changing the theme.
-1. When user click on Change Theme element, show a Bootstrap modal dialog box.
-1. Inside the modal, show two color picker fields - one for background color and one for font color.
-1. Add a *Save* and *Cancel* button to modal.
-1. When user clicks *Save* apply the chosen colors.

-### Multiple users

-1. Create an object in your JavaScript that holds an array of names (*see example below*).
-1. Next to the message input box, there should be a radio button group for each name in the list.
-1. When a user enters a message, it should be prepended with the chosen user's name, in bold text.
-1. Keep in mind that this will likely change the structure of your JSON file since the pre-loaded messages have to have this information on them.

 ### Multiple JSON files